 The following pages are a short introduction in system performance and we hope reading them will bring you an interest in the topic and the importance of system performance.
 In the first edition we cover the following basic concepts:

-More pages will be added to this section every week for some time ahead.
+More pages will be added to this section every month during 2019.